 Grade Level: K/1

-Driving Question: How can we be a community that supports our similarities and differences?
+Driving Question: How can we be learners that support our community as it grows and changes?

 Ways You Can Help:

-- Volunteer to present about your role in our community
+- Volunteer to present about your expertise in gardening/landscaping or woodwork

 - Share information related to the content we’re learning